wesleycamargo/azure-docs.pt-br/articles/iot-edge/tutorial-store-data-sql-server.md

 7. No gerenciador do VS Code, abra **modules** > **sqlFunction** > **sqlFunction.cs**.

-8. Substitua o conteúdo do arquivo pelo código a seguir:
+8. Substitua todo o conteúdo do arquivo pelo código a seguir:

    ```csharp
    using System;